Project-Books/book-project/README.md

 - Statistics about your reading habits
 - Add your own shelves
 - Export your saved data to JSON
+- User registration and accounts
 - And much more!

 *Coming soon:*
-- User registration and accounts
+- Search from a catalogue of books
+- 2-factor authentication
+- Magic links
 - And much more!

 <p align="center">